calebeandrade93/100_Days_Python_Projects/README.md

 - Hi everyone, basically I've joined all the cool projects that I've done so far in this challenge into one file to keep it organised :slightly_smiling_face:.
 - In this text file I'm gonna comment about the projects from the most recent one that I've uploaded to the oldest.

+## Turtle Crossing :turtle:
+- I built this game based on the famous "Crossing Road"
+- There is 15 levels which will be kinda impossible you cross the road at level 15...
+But if you lucky try it out !

 ## Pong Game
 - A classical arcade game
 - There is few things I might come back to change in the future like the interface and the ball's speed.